adbar/htmldate/README.md

-# htmldoc-dating
+# htmldate

 ## Description

-*htmldoc-dating* provides ways to date HTML documents:
+*htmldate* provides ways to date HTML documents:

 1. Starting from the header of the page, it uses common patterns to identify date fields.
 1. If this is not successful, it then scans the whole document.